Siege of Fort Wayne

 The siege of Fort Wayne took place from September 5–12, 1812, during the War of 1812.
 The stand-off occurred in the modern city of Fort Wayne, Indiana, between the U.S. military garrison at Fort Wayne and a combined force of Potawatomi and Miami forces.
-The conflict began when warriors under the Potawatomi chiefs, Winamac and Five Medals, killed two members of the U.S. garrison.
-Over the next several days, the Potawatomi burned the buildings and crops of the fort's adjacent village, and launched assaults from outside the fort.
-Winamac withdrew on 12 September, ahead of reinforcements led by Major General William Henry Harrison.
+The conflict began when warriors under the Potawatomi chiefs Winamac and Five Medals killed two members of the U.S. garrison.
+Over the next several days, the Potawatomi burned the buildings and crops of the fort's adjacent village and launched assaults from outside the fort.
+Winamac withdrew on September 12 ahead of reinforcements led by Major General William Henry Harrison.

-The attack on Fort Wayne was one of several attacks on U.S. military outposts by the Potawatomi in September 1812.
-Other coordinated attacks occurred at Fort Dearborn, Fort Harrison, Pigeon Roost, and Fort Madison.
+The attack on Fort Wayne was one of several Potawatomi attacks on U.S. military outposts during September 1812.
+Other coordinated attacks included Fort Dearborn, Fort Harrison, Pigeon Roost, and Fort Madison.

 Background

 Fort Wayne was established in 1794 by United States forces under Major General Anthony Wayne.
 It was built at the end of the Northwest Indian War to exert United States influence at a large collection of Native American towns known as Kekionga.
-The 1809 Treaty of Fort Wayne, which granted approximately 30 million acres of Native American land to white settlers in the areas of Illinois and Indiana, was a major influence behind the motivation to resist the United States' expansion.
-In addition, the 1811 Battle of Tippecanoe kept tensions high between Indigenous nations and U.S. settlers.
+The 1809 Treaty of Fort Wayne granted approximately 30 million acres of Native American land to white settlers in Illinois and Indiana and was a major motivator toward anti-expansion resistance.
+The 1811 Battle of Tippecanoe also served to keep tensions high between Indigenous nations and U.S. settlers.

-As a frontier outpost located in remote northeastern Indiana Territory, this fort had fallen into disrepair in years leading up to 1812.

-The garrison was often insubordinate.
-Many of the buildings deteriorated and supplies dwindled under the leadership of Captain James Rhea.
-Rhea, who had previously commanded Fort Industry and served in Wayne's army, arrived in Fort Wayne and took command on May 15, 1810.
+Captain James Rhea assumed command of Fort Wayne on May 15, 1810.
+He had served in Wayne's army and had previously commanded Fort Industry.
 Days after his arrival, Rhea wrote to Colonel Jacob Kingsbury: "I am much pleased with my Command; I hope to be continued here ... at this Post everything has been going on very correct; I mean to take the Tract of Capt.
 Heald as near as possible ...
 I have been very will with Rheumatism Pains ever since I left you.
 I don't know if I ever shall recover, I have not had a Night Sleep in two Weeks."